turkish-nlp-suite/SentiTurca/README.md

 ### Benchmarking
 Benchmarking code can be find under `scripts/`.
-To run a single task run `run_single.sh`:
+To run a single task run, basically run `./run_single.sh`.
+This script contains the following lines:

 ```